FlorescuAndrei/31-LambdasFunctionsStreams/README.md

 .forEach - terminal operation

 .map() use function (s->s.toUpperCase) accept an object and return a value .
 Map each item from the input stream to the result return by the function

-Flat Map method: mapping one object to many
+.flatMap() mapping one object to many.
-flatMap() accept a function that returns a Stream value, so we can pass an object ( - that contains a list) as the function argument and return a Stream containing several objects (- the items in the list).
+ -  Accept a function that returns a Stream value, so we can pass an object ( - that contains a list) as the function argument and return a Stream containing several objects (- the items in the list).

 collect() method – collect the elements in a Steam into a different type of result like a List.

 [BACK TO START PAGE](https://github.com/FlorescuAndrei/Start.git)